Wolox/netcore-bootstrap/README.md

 ## Globalization

-To globalize our application, we are going to add the localization culture core package to the project:
+To globalize the application is necessary to add the Localization Culture Core package to the project, to do this just run:

 ```bash
     dotnet add package LocalizationCultureCore --version x.x.x